darrenldl/docfd/README.md

 About topic ABC
 ```

-The final title is computed in the same way as above.
+The first line is used as the final title.

 #### Multiple consecutive tag sections
 ```